semgrep/semgrep/docs/writing_rules/examples.md

 Sometimes you may wish to enforce the specific use of a function's API.
 There are many examples of this, such as `subprocess.call(..., shell=True, ...)` above; you may wish to match and fail any commit where `shell=True`.
 This is easy to do in Semgrep, as seen in the above section.

 However, there are also function APIs that are insecure by default--or insecure depending on context, such as Jinja2, which does [not enable autoescaping by default](https://github.com/pallets/jinja/blob/2a8515d2e53a2be475d9df3fe44e308501201a95/src/jinja2/environment.py#L296).
 Jinja2 is an arbitrary templating engine, so this makes sense in non-web contexts.
-This may not be obvious, and if you are working directly with the Jinja2 engine in a web context you want to make sure `autoescape=True`.
+This may not be obvious, though, and if you are working directly with the Jinja2 engine in a web context you want to make sure `autoescape=True`.

 (Not to scare anyone: Flask, for instance, [autoescapes templates with the '.html' extension](https://github.com/pallets/jinja/blob/2a8515d2e53a2be475d9df3fe44e308501201a95/src/jinja2/environment.py#L296).)